Ayrton09/umbrella-ranked/README.md

 sm_rank_min_kills	1	Minimum kills required to be ranked and saved. sm_rank_cooldown	3.0	Seconds a player must wait between using commands. sm_rank_top1_sound	...
 Sound path to play when the Top #1 player joins.
+💻 Player Commands

+!rank or /rank: View your personal stats and global leaderboard position.

+!top: Opens the Top 50 KDR leaderboard.

+!toptime: Displays the "Hall of Fame" for the most active players.

+!topweapons: Shows rankings for each individual weapon.

+Author: Ayrton09
+Platform: SourcePawn / SourceMod (CS:GO)